 - A subsidiary of a UK water services company in an UNCITRAL arbitration commenced by the water and sewage agency of a Central American state relating to the administrative cancellation of a concession for the design, construction, operation and maintenance of a drinking water plant.

-- An oil & gas company in a dispute with a joint venture party arising out of a joint operating agreement for an African exploration project.
+- An oil & gas company in a dispute with a joint venture party arising out of a joint operating agreement.

 - Associate in the international arbitration group of a major international law firm (2007-2013).